Kelowna Marina Bruce Knight TOTA

 Canadians drive on the right side of the road (same as the U.S.) and use the metric system for distances and speeds, i.e. kilometers per hour rather than miles.
-Before driving in British Columbia familiarize yourself with the Rules of the Road.
+Before driving in British Columbia familiarize yourself with Road Safety tips.

 DriveSmartBC is a community web site about traffic safety in British Columbia.
 The website keeps readers familiar with traffic law and up to date with the changes.